Cap Table Crash Course: Everything You Need to Know Including 4 Ways to Maintain It

 This includes stocks, common shares, preferred shares, convertible notes, SAFEs, options, and warranties.
 It’s also used to highlight how much security each investor owns and the percentage of ownership in the company.

-Making a cap table is not hard.
-You’ll need the ownership stake of the shareholders and other data like:
+Learning how to create a cap table is not hard.
+You’ll need to include the ownership stake of the shareholders and other data like:

 The layout ought to be simple.
 You should have the name of the investors/shareholders on the Y-axis and the type of securities on the X-axis.

 You should also have room for additional information and figures related to the company—for example, unissued shares, outstanding shares, etc.

 If you don’t know how to put all this data in one document, there are several simple ways you can do it.
 The best method for your company will depend on your current ownership structure.

 There are three ways you can create a cap table for your company.
 You can use excel spreadsheets, a cap table template, or software.
 Here’s an overview of the three:

 Using an Excel Spreadsheet

 Spreadsheets are relatively easy to use and offer long-term solutions as you can scale as you grow your business.

 Using a Cap Table Template